 Peer learning is powerful.
 When we connect in solidarity with one another as peers and as comrades, we realize that we are not alone and that collectively we have the knowledge, wisdom, and skills needed to navigate the ups and downs of food systems leadership.

 We’ve heard from many of you that one of the most valuable parts of belonging to this network is being able to connect and build relationships with peers who share your passion for and challenges in building community food systems.
 Whether it’s through in-person convenings, digital meet- ups, or online Discussion Groups, the Wallace Center recognizes the power of peer knowledge exchange and seeks to facilitate peer learning through the Food Systems Leadership Network as much as possible.
-One way we do this is through convening member-led Peer Learning Circles (PLCs), which were first piloted out in Spring 2019 with five PLCs specifically for Executive Directors.
+One way we do this is through convening member-led Peer Learning Circles (PLCs).

 About Peer Learning Circles